Pearson ActiveLearn Secondary to ActiveHub: Teacher Guide

 Hub-and-spoke diagram: ActiveLearn Platform Structure and Components

 Unlike simple digital textbook platforms, ActiveLearn provides an integrated learning environment where teachers can set homework, track completion, access automatic marking, and analyse student progress tracking data.
-Students can access resources on any device, making it suitable for both classroom use and home learning.
+Learners can use ActiveLearn on supported devices and browsers with JavaScript enabled, making it suitable for online classroom and home-learning use where those requirements are met.

 Teachers can easily add digital tools to lessons.
 Use interactive whiteboards for classwork, or set personalised homework.
 A primary teacher can use ActiveLearn for maths, then assign tasks that adjust to each learner.
 Secondary teachers can see engagement, find learners who need help, and act fast.